arantespp/arantespp.com/posts/zettelkasten/facts-dont-change-our-minds.md

   - Even if the facts are genuine, we may believe in something because we want to be a part of a group.
   - Being part of a group is wired in our brain because of our evolutionary history.
 Not belonging to any tribe was a death sentence.
     - Nowadays, we probably won't die, but we have a fear of being socially rejected.
-- It's hard to change someone's mind because we're telling him/her leaves some group, which causes fear of being alone about the new fact.
+- It's hard to change someone's mind because we're telling them leaves some group, which causes fear of being alone about the new fact.
-  - A way to change someone's mind is to create a connection first, show to him/her that he/she will be a part of a tribe and won't be alone.
+  - A way to change someone's mind is to create a connection first, show them that they will be a part of a tribe and won't be alone.

 ## References